 Advertising on Facebook can be highly targeted, allowing you to build custom audiences using very specific demographic data as well as behavioral data measuring interests and typical engagement levels.
 You can also upload mailing lists to match up connected Facebook accounts, use tracking pixels to retarget website visitors or build look-alike audiences to scale reach beyond your existing customer base.

 All in all, Facebook offers budget flexibility and precision targeting with massive potential reach.
 Mobile users in particular engage with the app nearly an hour per day on average, providing you opportunities for online to offline conversions among people on-the-go.

-Best Used For: Facebook can be used for all social media marketing tactics across the sales funnel.
+Best Used For: Facebook marketing tactics can be used across the sales funnel.
 Retargeting can help to close a sale with people who previously visited a brand’s website.
 Other tactics, such as look-alike targeting help to increase the reach with people similar to your existing customer.
 You can even use a look-alike sliding scale, which lets you choose to get extremely specific when choosing similar traits or more broad, depending on your needs.
 Finally, Facebook also allows companies to grow brand and product awareness while helping them lead their target audience down the purchase funnel.